This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Kaleb Wyse standing in front of light gray background with black t-shirt.

-Bread and butter pickles are the pickle almost everyone loves.
+Bread and butter pickles are the pickles that almost everyone loves.
 They have a balance between tangy, sour, and sweet.
 It’s just enough sourness to tickle the side of your cheek, but it soon leaves with a pleasant sweetness left behind.

 Glass canning jar filled with slices of green and yellow pickles in brining liquid